Skip to main content

 Sakmar’s work has focused primarily on family A GPCRs, also known as the rhodopsin family, as a model system for biophysical studies, and chemokine receptors for studies of ligand recognition and proteomics.
 Chemokine receptors control cell migration and also act as coreceptors for HIV-1 cellular entry.
 Other receptors and aspects of G protein-mediated signaling are also under investigation.
 In particular, the lab is studying downstream cytoplasmic components of G protein signaling pathways, with a particular interest in defining protein-protein interactions that modulate crosstalk between signaling pathways.
 In addition, the lab has studied how mutations in genes encoding GPCRs result in expressed receptors with high levels of basal activity.
 One such gene, CYSLTR2, causes a rare ocular cancer called uveal melanoma, and is the first known example of a GPCR “driver” oncogene.

-A new area of research in the Sakmar lab focuses on human protein folding disorders and amyloid syndromes.
-Members of the lab have discovered novel chaperone-like amyloid-binding proteins that can be used to stabilize transient intermediates and create unique panels of monoclonal antibodies with diagnostic or therapeutic potential.
+A new area of research in the Sakmar lab focuses on human protein folding disorders and amyloidosis syndromes.
+The lab has discovered novel chaperone-like amyloid-binding proteins that can be engineered to stabilize transient amyloid intermediates and create unique panels of monoclonal antibodies with diagnostic or therapeutic potential.

 Sakmar is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.